craftcms/feed-me/docs/guides/importing-assets.md

 # Importing Assets

-Unlike other elements, Assets are a little bit special in how they are processed.
-Mostly, this is around clarity on the process of 'creating' an asset, in essense, this is uploading an image into Craft from a remote URL or local path.
-Both these options are supported in Feed Me.
+Assets are more complex to import because each is an element that’s created with either a local file or remote URL.
+(Feed Me supports both.)

-Not only can you use Asset importing to create/upload image files, you can also use it to update them, changing things like custom fields, Title's or even filenames.
+Not only can you use Asset importing to create/upload image files, you can also use it to update them, changing things like custom fields, titles, or even filenames.

-This guide will serve as a real-world example for importing a collection of remote images into Craft.
+Below we’ll look at a real-world example of importing a collection of remote images into Craft.

 :::tip
-If you've already got your image files locally, and just need them imported into Craft, there's a quicker method that doesn't involve Feed Me!
-First, copy the image files/folders into your volume's root folder.
-Then go to Utilities > Asset Indexes in your control panel.
-Select the volume you've just added your files to and hit "Update asset indexes".
+If you’ve already got local image files ready to import, you can skip Feed Me and [update asset indexes](https://craftcms.com/docs/3.x/assets.html#updating-asset-indexes):

+1. Copy the image files/folders into your volume’s root folder.
+2. In the control panel, go to **Utilities** → **Asset Indexes**.
+3. Select the volume from step 1 and choose **Update asset indexes**.

-This will scan the folder and add and images into Craft as assets.
+This will scan the folder and add images into Craft as assets.
 :::

 ### Example Feed Data

-The below data is what we'll use for this guide:
+This data is what we’ll use for this guide:

 ::: code
 ```xml